 VLCC vessels, which in turn will give freight economics and also allow

-access to West African and Latin American countries crudes.
-This facility will also de-congest existing berth facility at NMPT port and
+access to West African and Latin American countries for sourcing

-Your Company have taken up Refi nery Performance Improvement Programme
+crudes.
+This facility will also de-congest existing berth facility at

-(RPIP) through M/s Shell Global Solutions International B.V.
-(SGSI)
+Your Company has taken up Refnery Performance Improvement Programme

-under the
+(RPIP) through M/s Shell Global Solutions International B.V. under the

-auspices of Center for High Technology, Ministry of Petroleum
+auspices of Centre for High Technology, Ministry of Petroleum and

 The RPIP is aimed at identifying opportunities for improvement by